Contrasting FIGS (FIGS) and Its Rivals

-FIGS (NYSE:FIGS – Get Rating) is one of 23 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it weigh in compared to its competitors?
-We will compare FIGS to similar companies based on the strength of its dividends, earnings, analyst recommendations, risk, profitability, valuation and institutional ownership.
+FIGS (NYSE:FIGS – Get Rating) is one of 23 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its competitors?
+We will compare FIGS to related businesses based on the strength of its institutional ownership, analyst recommendations, dividends, profitability, valuation, earnings and risk.

 Analyst Recommendations

-This is a summary of recent ratings and recommmendations for FIGS and its competitors, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for FIGS and its competitors, as provided by MarketBeat.com.

 |Sell Ratings